rtoenniges/mycpu-lib-dcf77/README.md

 # MyCPU_DCF77-Lib
-A library for the MyCPU to decode the DCF77-Signal.
+A library for the MyCPU from Dennis Kuschel (http://www.mycpu.eu) to decode the DCF77-Signal provided by an edge detection circuit.